 We recognize that our primary responsibility is to ensure that our products and business activities do not harm the environment but sustain and conserve our natural resources.
-To that end, we started renovating the company's headquarters in Lagos and created a welcoming environment for shareholders and visiting clients at our temporary location.
+To that end, we renovated the company's headquarters in Lagos and created a welcoming environment for shareholders and visiting clients.
 We have also discouraged the use of paper and high-energy-consuming electronic bulbs as an organization because we recognize the dangers these items pose to our environment.

-In 2022, we continued in our usage of the EDMMS portal for crediting our shareholders' dividend; the shareholders through the USSD code, \4018# enjoyed the service of checking their outstanding dividends, shareholding balance, bank mandates, etc. from the comfort of their homes, workplaces or leisure.
-The steady and improved offering of these services has helped to reduce fuel use, carbon dioxide emission as well as increase human comfort.
+In 2023, we continued in our usage of the EDMMS portal for crediting our shareholders' dividend; the shareholders through the USSD code, 4018# enjoyed the service of checking their outstanding dividends, shareholding balance, bank mandates, etc. from the comfort of their homes, workplaces or leisure.
+The steady and improved offering of these services has helped to reduce carbon fuel usage, carbon dioxide emission as well as increase human comfort.